josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cross_language_scripting.md

 > Warning:
 >
-> When creating .cs scripts, you should always keep in mind that the class
+> When creating `.cs` scripts, you should always keep in mind that the class
-> Godot will use is the one named like the .cs file itself.
+> Godot will use is the one named like the `.cs` file itself.
 If that class
 > does not exist in the file, you'll see the following error:
-> Invalid call.
-Nonexistent function `new` in base.
+> `Invalid call.
+Nonexistent function `new` in base`.
 >
 > For example, MyCoolNode.cs should contain a class named MyCoolNode.
 >
-> The C# class needs to derive a Godot class, for example GodotObject.
+> The C# class needs to derive a Godot class, for example `GodotObject`.
 > Otherwise, the same error will occur.
 >
-> You also need to check your .cs file is referenced in the project's
+> You also need to check your `.cs` file is referenced in the project's
-> .csproj file.
+> `.csproj` file.
 Otherwise, the same error will occur.
 >

 ### Instantiating GDScript nodes from C#